Bacteria, viruses, or fungi may spread through the bloodstream or from a nearby infection into a joint, causing infection.

 Different bacteria can infect a joint, but the bacteria most likely to cause acute infectious arthritis depend on a person’s age:

 Newborns: Group B streptococci Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , Escherichia coli Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more (E. coli and other bacteria known as gram-negative bacilli Overview of Gram-Negative Bacteria Bacteria are classified by how they appear under the microscope and by other features.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , Escherichia coli Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more (E. coli and other bacteria known as gram-negative bacilli Overview of Gram-Negative Bacteria Bacteria are classified by how they appear under the microscope and by other features.
 Gram-negative bacteria are classified by the color they turn after a chemical process called Gram staining... read more ), and Staphylococcus aureus Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up)... read more
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more

 Infants and young children: Staphylococcus aureus, streptococci Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more , gram-negative bacilli, and Kingella kingae
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) cause many disorders, including... read more , gram-negative bacilli, and Kingella kingae

-Older children and adults: Staphylococcus aureus, streptococci, and gonococci Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more
+Older children and adults: Staphylococcus aureus, streptococci, and gonococci Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more

 Viruses, such as HIV Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
-Hepatitis B is spread through contact with blood or other... read more , parvoviruses, and those that cause rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more , mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
-The infection may also affect the testes, brain, and pancreas, especially in adults.
-Mumps is caused... read more , and hepatitis B Overview of Hepatitis Hepatitis is inflammation of the liver.
+Hepatitis B is spread through contact with blood or other... read more , parvoviruses, and those that cause rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more , mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
+The infection may also affect the testes, brain, and pancreas, especially in adolescents and adults... read more , and hepatitis B Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more and hepatitis C Hepatitis C, Acute Acute hepatitis C is inflammation of the liver that is caused by the hepatitis C virus and that lasts from a few weeks up to 6 months.
 Hepatitis C is spread through contact with blood or other... read more , can infect joints in people of any age.